 - Upset stomach (nausea), vomiting, gas, loose or watery stools

 - Abdominal pain

 - Generalized weakness

 - Dizziness

 - Depression

 - Headache

 - Shortness of breath

-- Increased couth

-- Runny nose

-- Allergic reaction: symptoms may include fever, rash, itching, upset stomach, vomiting, loose or watery stools, abdominal pain, achiness, shortness of breath, a general feeling of illness or a potentially serious swelling of the face, lips, and/or tongue.

-- Skin darkening of the palms of hands and/or soles (bottom) of feet

-- Bone pain and bone changes such as thinning and softening which may increase the risk of breakage

-- Muscle pain and muscle weakness

-- Sleeping problems; unusual dreams; tiredne

-- Worsening or new kidney damage or failure

-- Liver problems.
-If you are developing liver problems, you may have one or more of the following symptoms:

-- o Abnormal liver function tests, which could mean liver damage

-- Yellowing of the skin or whites of your eyes,
+- Increased cough - Runny nose - Allergic reaction: symptoms may include fever, rash, itching, upset stomach, vomiting, loose or watery stools, abdominal pain, achiness, shortness of breath, a general feeling of illness or a potentially serious swelling of the face, lips, and/or tongue. - Skin darkening of the palms of hands and/or soles (bottom) of feet - Bone pain and bone changes such as thinning and softening which may increase the risk of breakage (this side effect goes away after stopping TDF/FTC) - Muscle pain and muscle weakness - Sleeping problems; unusual dreams; tiredness - Worsening or new kidney damage or failure - Liver problems.
+If you are developing liver problems, you may have one or more of the following symptoms: - Abnormal liver function tests, which could mean liver damage - Yellowing of the skin or whites of your eyes, - Dark urine, - Pain on the right side of your stomach, - Loss of appetite, upset stomach or vomiting, - Pale colored stools, - Itchy skin. - Increases in pancreatic enzyme (substances in the blood), which could mean a problem with the pancreas - Increased triglycerides - Increased creatine phosphokinase (CPK), which could mean muscle damage

-- o Dark urine.

-- o Pain on the right side of your stomach,

-- o Loss of appetite, upset stomach or vomiting,

-- o Pale colored stools,

-- Itchy skin.

-- Increases in pancreatic enzyme (substances in the blood), which could mean a problem with the pancreas

-- Increased triglycerides

-- Increased creatine phosphokinase (CPK), which could mean muscle damage